How to Install Vagrant on CentOS 7

-Vagrant is an open source command line tool for building and managing virtual machine environments.
-By default Vagrant can provision machines on top of VirtualBox, Hyper-V and Docker but many other providers such as Libvirt (KVM), VMware and AWS can be installed via the Vagrant plugin system.
+Vagrant is an open-source command line tool for building and managing virtual machine environments.
+By default, Vagrant can provision machines on top of VirtualBox, Hyper-V, and Docker.
+Other providers such as Libvirt (KVM), VMware and AWS can be installed via the Vagrant plugin system.

-Vagrant is mostly used by developers to easily set up a development environment, that matches the production environment.
+Vagrant is mostly used by developers to set up a development environment that matches the production environment.

-In this tutorial we will walk you through installing Vagrant on CentOS 7 systems.
-We’ll be using the VirtualBox provider, which is the default provider for Vagrant.
+In this tutorial, we will walk you through installing Vagrant on CentOS 7 systems.

 Ensure that you have met the following prerequisites before continuing with this tutorial:

 At the time of writing this article, the latest stable version of Vagrant is version 2.2.6.
 Before continuing with the next step, visit the Vagrant downloads page and check if there is a new version of Vagrant available.

 Use the following command to install Vagrant on your CentOS machine: